HPC News Bytes – 20260504

 In episode 9 of the @HPCPodcast, we cover the recent wave of news about quantum computing: melding of quantum & classical computing, error correction, financial & investment announcements, M&A and partnerships, and the connection between quantum computing and HPC.

-After SC21, Patrick Kennedy of Serve the Home online publication got quite the scoop, Raja’s Chip Notes Lay Out Intel’s Path to Zettascale, when he met with Raja Koduri, SVP and GM of Intel’s Accelerated Computing Systems and Graphics (AXG) Group, to discuss Zettascale projections and plans, stipulating a 2027 timeframe.
-Is that realistic when Exascale has not quite been made official?
+After SC21, Patrick Kennedy of Serve the Home online publication got quite the scoop when he met with Intel’s Raja Koduri to discuss Zettascale projections and plans, stipulating a 2027 timeframe.
+Is that realistic?
 Tune in and let us know what you think.

-In this week’s episode of the @HPCPodcast, Doug Black and Shahin Khan discuss how global competition around advanced technologies has turned geo-politics into “techno-politics” and techno-nationalism.
-What instigated the discussion this time is a recently published and widely-read academic paper Chip Geopolitics: If China Invades, Make Taiwan ‘Unwantable’ by Destroying TSMC.
+We discuss how global competition around advanced technologies has turned geo-politics into “techno-politics” and techno-nationalism, and a recently published academic paper Chip Geopolitics: If China Invades, Make Taiwan ‘Unwantable’ by Destroying TSMC.

 From COVID to Climate Change, Edge to Exascale, and AI to Autonomy, 2021 was an impactful year for HPC and Supercomputing, leading some of the most notable global technology advances and some of the most exciting business opportunities of our time.
 This episode is a lightning “year in review 2021” as we look back and look forward.
 Join us!

-Special guest Bob Sorensen of Hyperion Research joins the crew to share the results of his international study to track down the size of the Quantum Computing market.
-Bob unveiled these results at the Q2B-21 conference last week.
+Special guest Bob Sornesen of Hyperion Research joins the crew to share the results of his international study to track down the size of the Quantum Computing market.
+Bob unveiled these results at the Q2B conference last week.

-Shahin Khan and Doug Black discuss the Metaverse, its consumer and industrial uses, competition for data, avatars and more realistic digital twins, commerce in the metaverse, and why so many parts of it, from immersive graphics and gaming to physics based simulation and 5G, include computationally intensive components.
-Give it a listen and let us know what you think.
+Shahin Khan and Doug Black discuss the Metaverse, its consumer and industrial uses, competition for data, avatars and more realistic digital twins, commerce in the metaverse, and why so many parts of it, from immersive graphics to 5G include computationally intensive components.

 TOP500 at SC21 was highly anticipated but failed to ignite.
 Rumored high-end systems opted not to play while entering the conversation anyway.
 However, the list is about more than the TOP10 or whether there are systems that should be there and those that should not.
 Looking at the whole list, we saw a few surprises.